department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/short form UAT may.june 2022/research-plan.md

 ### User acceptance testing (UAT)
 We'll have participants go through a list of specific tasks for UAT and ask follow-up questions to get feedback on any usability-related findings.

-Testing in production to validate both authenticated and unauthenticated flows for various disability ratings.
+Testing in production to validate both authenticated and unauthenticated shortened flows.
 [Production link](https://va.gov/health-care/apply/application/introduction)

 ### Location